May 23 Column: Water Conservation

 For this week’s column, I wrote about water conservation in the garden.
 You can read it in today’s edition of The Spokesman-Review: Practice water conservation in your landscape. (or you can read the text of my column at the bottom of this post)

 Here in Spokane, Wash., we’ve been experiencing a very dry spring which is unusual for us.
-That made me think about what we can all be doing to save water in our landscapes.
-Some of the ideas might be no-brainers while others will alert you to products that help with this.
+That made me think about what we can all do to save water in our landscapes.
+Some ideas might be no-brainers while others will alert you to products that help with this.

-My column also has an information box with a lot of excellent resources for both water conservation in general and choosing plants with low water needs for your landscape.
+Be sure to check out the information box in my column.
+You’ll find excellent resources for both water conservation in general and choosing plants with low water needs for your landscape.
 Be sure to visit all of those sites, no matter where you live.
-If you live in another region, do a web search on xeriscaping to find plants that are ideally suited for your location (a xeriscape is a landscape that has been designed to require minimal irrigation, just in case you’re not familiar with the term).
+If you live in another region, no worries.
+Do a web search on xeriscaping to find plants that are ideally suited for your location.
+If you’re not familiar with the term, a xeriscape is a landscape that has been designed to require minimal irrigation.

-I hope you’ll find the information in my column really useful and that it will jumpstart ideas on how we can all do our part for water conservation.
+I hope you’ll find the information in my column really useful.
+It should jumpstart ideas on how we can all do our part for water conservation.
 We need to implement these steps for ALL years — not just the dry ones.

 For this week’s video, I assembled and planted a GreenStalk Vertical Planter.
-As I mentioned in the video, the folks at GreenStalk contacted me a few months ago and asked if I’d like to try one.
-Since I’ve been seeing them in many of my colleague’s gardens and been curious about them, I agreed to test one in my own garden.
+The folks at GreenStalk contacted me a few months ago and asked if I’d like to try one.
+Since I’ve been seeing them in many of my colleague’s gardens, I agreed to test one in my own garden.
 Unfortunately, I had to wait quite a while until the danger of frost had passed.

 I’m really impressed with the vertical planter for the following reasons: